 Because today's methods to measure bone density were not present in the 1950s and 1960s, there were not the same kinds of studies for osteoporosis as there were for hypertension during that period.
-There are some studies being done more recently.
-However, there are fewer indigenous groups uninfluenced by modern diet than there were in the 1950s and 1960s.
+There are studies being done more recently.
+However, there are fewer indigenous groups uninfluenced by a modern diet than there were in the 1950s and 1960s.

 Two Recent Studies Of Bone Density

 Two recent studies discuss bone density and osteoporotic fractures in some modern indigenous groups.
 The Shuar and the Colonos of Ecuador were examined with calcaneal quantitative ultrasound (QUS) to determine their bone mineral density (1).
 Both groups showed increased bone density in comparison to other groups.

 Since this was a study to determine norms for future comparison, factors contributing to the increased density were not reported.
 However, since the 1970s the Shuar and other indigenous groups from the Amazon have been exposed increasingly to outside influences.
 The ability to study their diet may be lost.